A perfect view above the clouds

 Full-service provider for the aerospace industry

 A special type of PLEXIGLAS® is used in airplanes and helicopters.
-In simple terms, this means that certified plates from cast PLEXIGLAS® are elongated or stretched in a highly elaborate and complex process.
-The advantage of stretched PMMA plates is that they have improved impact resistance and increased chemical stability.
+In simple terms, this means that certified sheets from cast PLEXIGLAS® are elongated or stretched in a highly elaborate and complex process.
+The advantage of stretched PMMA sheets is that they have improved impact resistance and increased chemical stability.

 Above the clouds